 Let me show you the reports or tiles inside this dashboard

-Below screenshot will show you the Reports inside this Sample Workspace
+The screenshot below shows the Reports inside this Sample Workspace.

-Below screenshot will show you the corresponding dataset.
-I suggest you to refer Publish reports from Desktop article to simply publish reports from BI desktop.
+The screenshot below shows you the corresponding dataset.
+I suggest you to refer Publish reports from Desktop article to publish reports from BI desktop.